Tauvic/DriverAwareness/README.md

 * Change driver behaviour
 * Help to prevent car accidents

-The Driver Monitoring System is based on a camera that monitors the driver's behaviour during a road trip.
+The "Driver Coach" will help the driver of a car to improve its safety by providing feedback just like any regular coach.
+The system is based on a camera that monitors the driver's behaviour during a road trip.
 When the driver enters the car he / she is recognized or a new profile is created for analyzing drivers performance.
 The system provides immediate feedback on positive and negative behaviour.
 It warns when the driver gets tired and requires a break.
-It immediately alerts the driver when a dangerous situation occurs, suc as texting while driving).
+It immediately alerts the driver when a dangerous situation occurs, such as texting while driving).
-After each trip the system analyses the data and generates a report that can be send to the drivers smartphone.
+After each trip the system analysis the data and generates a report that can be sent to the driver's smartphone.
 The driver can then review its own behaviour and adjust it to improve its safety.

 ![image](doc/driver-monitoring.jpg )